 Summarise the project's cumulative impacts and describe these impacts in combination with those of existing or proposed project(s) publicly known or advised by the office of the Coordinator-General to be in the region, to the greatest extent practicable.
-Assess cumulative impacts with respect to both geographic location (e.g. In the context of the catchment or the regional landscape) and environmental values.
+Assess cumulative impacts with respect to both geographic location (e.g. in the context of the catchment or the regional landscape) and environmental values.
 Explain the methodology used to determine the cumulative impacts of the project, detailing the range of variables considered (including relevant baseline or other criteria upon which the cumulative aspects of the project have been assessed, where applicable).

-Cross reference this section with Part B sections containing more detail on the cumulative impacts including sections 5.2.4 (Land contamination), 5.3.3 (Terrestrial fauna), 5.4.2 (Groundwater), 5.9.3 (Transport), 6.2.1 (Cumulative impacts), 7.1.1 (Description of affected local and regional economies), 8.2 (Cumulative risk), 8.3 (Health and safety) and 10 (Sustainable development).
+Cross reference this section with Part B sections containing more detail on the cumulative impacts including sections 5.2.4 (Land contamination), 5.3.3 (Terrestrial fauna), 6.2.1 (Social values and management of impacts), 7.1.1 (Economy), 8.2 (Cumulative risk) and 8.3 (Health and safety).